zzhangjii/learning-library/ospa-library/appdev/application-development-lab/applicationdevelopment-labguide.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Figure 3.10.13 – Product Detail page

-In this fashion you may also use the “Quick Start” do add Create, Edit, and Delete pages for products. (not part of this lab).
+In addition to viewing the data; you may also use the “Quick Start” do add Create, Edit, and Delete pages for products. (not part of this lab).

 Congratulations\!
 You’ve successfully created your first Visual Builder web application.